Afrodisiac (Brandy album): Impact and legacy

-Despite its critical success, the album was largely seen as a commercial disappointment compared to Norwood's previous studio albums, due to the less-than-expected performance of its singles and the album itself.
+Despite its critical success, the album was largely seen as a commercial disappointment compared to Brandy's previous studio albums, due to the less-than-expected performance of its singles and the album itself.
 Both Brandy and Timbaland later expressed frustration with the album, citing label interference with the creative process, politics, and mismanagement for the album's performance.
 After failing to properly secure a joint-headlining tour with Usher, Brandy asked for and received an unconditional release from Atlantic Records in October 2004, citing her wish "to move on" as the main reason for her decision.
 Completing her contract with the label, a greatest hits album titled The Best of Brandy was released in March 2005.
-Released without any new material, it reached the top thirty in Australia, the United Kingdom and the United States, where the collection was appreciated by contemporary critics who noted the creativity of Norwood's back catalog.
+Released without any new material, it reached the top thirty in Australia, the United Kingdom and the United States, where the collection was appreciated by contemporary critics who noted the creativity of Brandy's back catalog.
 Andy Kellman of AllMusic expressed: "This set, unlike so many other anthologies from her contemporaries, hardly confirms dwindling creativity or popularity."
 Thereupon, she reportedly began shopping a new record deal under the auspices of Knockout Entertainment, her brother Ray J's vanity label.

 Although not initially receiving public and commercial praise until years after its release, the album is widely revered by critics, musicians, audiences.
 Serving as an inspiration for other artists, Afrodisiac has been credited as one of a precursors to the PBR&B subgenre.
 In a 2014 music and fashion conversation with NPR, singer and model Solange discussed the album, saying "Brandy is really the foundation of a lot of this very innovative, progressive, experimental R&B. Brandy really influenced a lot of that.
 Frank Ocean will say it.
 Miguel will say it."
 Barbadian singer Rihanna revealed in an interview with Entertainment Weekly that her third studio album Good Girl Gone Bad (2007) was primarily influenced by Afrodisiac, stating: "Brandy's album really helped to inspire, because that album I listen to all day, all night when I was in the studio [...]
 I really admired that every song was a great song."
-Rock musician John Frusciante, guitarist of the rock group Red Hot Chili Peppers, mentioned that Norwood and the album were the "main inspiration" behind the guitar work on the Red Hot Chili Peppers' Grammy Award-winning album Stadium Arcadium (2006).
+Rock musician John Frusciante, guitarist of the rock group Red Hot Chili Peppers, mentioned that Brandy and the album were the "main inspiration" behind the guitar work on the Red Hot Chili Peppers' Grammy Award-winning album Stadium Arcadium (2006).
 In 2008, singer Beyoncé chose the album cut "Focus" for her personal music playlist on iTunes, citing her love for the lyrics, as well as Brandy's voice and vocal arrangements.
 Hip hop producer Hit-Boy has often lauded the album as an influence on his work via his social media outlets.
 Singer Nivea interpolated the song "I Tried" on her song "Love Hurts" (2010).